Konstantin Unterweger

 2022 - 2022

-Visit Prostaff- Worked as a Waiter, providing food and beverage service at various events.
+Visit Prostaff- Worked as a waiter, delivering food and beverage service at a range of events.

 Austrian Armed Forces